Learning to Represent Bilingual Dictionaries: Experiments

-\stitle{Evaluation Protocol.} Before training the models, we randomly select 500 defined words from each dictionary respectively as test cases, and exclude all the definitions of these words from the rest training data.
+\stitle{Evaluation Protocol.} Before training the models, we randomly select 500 word definitions from each dictionary respectively as test cases, and exclude these definitions from the training data.
 Each of the basic \modelname variants are trained on one bilingual dictionary.
-The monolingual retrieval models are trained to fit the target words in the original languages of the word definitions, which are also provided in Wiktionary. \modelname variants with multi-task or joint learning use both dictionaries on the same language pair.
-In the test phase, for each test case $(w^i, S_w^j) \in D_{ij}$, the prediction by each model is to perform a kNN search from the corresponding definition encoding $E_{ij}(S_w^j)$, and record the rank of $w^i$ within the vocabulary of ${\alang}_i$.
-We limit the vocabularies to all the words that appear in the Wikt3l dataset, which involve around 45k English words, 44k French words and 36k Spanish words.
+The monolingual retrieval models are trained to fit the target words in the original languages of the word definitions, which are also provided in Wiktionary. \modelname variants with multi-task or joint learning use both dictionaries of the same language pair.
+In the test phase, for each test case $(w^i, S_w^j) \in D_{ij}$, the prediction performs a kNN search from the definition encoding $E_{ij}(S_w^j)$, and record the rank of $w^i$ within the vocabulary of ${\alang}_i$.
+We limit the vocabularies to all words that appear in the Wikt3l dataset, which involve around 45k English words, 44k French words and 36k Spanish words.
+To prevent the surface information of the target word from appearing in the definition, we have also masked out any translation of the target word occurring in the definition using a wildcard token \texttt{<concept>}.
 We aggregate three metrics on test cases: the accuracy $\hitsone$ (\%), the proportion of ranks no larger than 10 $\hitsten$ (\%), and mean reciprocal rank $\mrr$.
-We pre-train BilBOWA based on the original configuration in \cite{gouws2015bilbowa} and obtain 50-dimensional initialization of bilingual word embedding spaces respectively for the English-French and English-Spanish settings.
+We pre-train BilBOWA based on the original configuration by \citeauthor{gouws2015bilbowa}~\shortcite{gouws2015bilbowa} and obtain 50-dimensional initialization of bilingual word embedding spaces respectively for the English-French and English-Spanish settings.
 For CNN, GRU, and attentive GRU (ATT) encoders, we stack five of each corresponding encoding layers with hidden-sizes of 200, and two affine layers are applied to the final output for dimension reduction.
 This encoder architecture consistently represents the best performance through our tuning.
 Through comprehensive hyperparameter tuning, we fix the learning rate $\alpha$ to 0.0005, the exponential decay rates of AMSGrad $\beta_1$ and $\beta_2$ to 0.9 and 0.999, coefficients $\lambda_1$ and $\lambda_2$ to both 0.1, and batch size to 64.
 Kernel-size and pooling-size are both set to 2 for CNN.
 Word definitions are zero-padded (short ones) or truncated (long ones) to the sequence length of 15, since most definitions (over $92\%$) are within 15 words in the dataset.
 Training is limited to 1,000 epochs for all models as well as the dictionary thread of asynchronous joint learning, in which all models are able to converge.